San Marino Motor Classic Takes a Ride Down Memory Lane By Photographer & Contributor Steve Tabor

 Early motor cars were classified as Brass and Nickel vehicles because of the use of brass on many of the fittings and fixtures.
 Nickel was used in place of chrome for other fittings and accents.
 These vehicles reflected the simple designs inspired by their production line assembly to the artistic European-inspired designs.

 In 1956, the car was purchased from a junkyard by WW II veteran, John Cook.
-Cook drove the car until the 1970’s before making it part of his 90 plus car collection in the City of Murphy, California.
-The car’s current owners, Michelle and Chris Roth share that Chris’s parents, Deanna and Fred Roth, purchased the Super Six from Cook.
+Cook drove the car until the 1970’s before making it part of his 90 plus car collection in the Mariposa, California.
+The car’s current owners, Michelle and Chris Roth share that Chris’s family love for Hudsons led to the purchase from Cook 2013.

-As far as their 1931 Essex Super Six Boattailed Speedabout, the Michelle and Chris state that it was a complete restoration from the tires up, taking 10 years to complete the project.
+As far as their 1931 Essex Super Six Boattailed Speedabout, Michelle and Chris state that it was a complete restoration from the tires up, taking 10 years to complete the project, mostly on weekends.
 The mechanical, machining, and interior were left to the professional shops.
-Chris and his nephew finished the project by assembling the vehicles and applying the paint.
-Originally the car was fitted with wooden spoke wheels, but after completing the restoration, the family agreed that the wire spoke wheels seem more fitting.
+Chris and his nephew, Randy, did the assembly of the vehicles and applying the paint.
+Missing parts like one of the wire wheels and multiple hubcaps took extensive networking with clubs and swap meets to secure, especially since they only fit 1931 Essex and many had standard wood wheels.

 Michelle shares that when they initially acquired the vehicle, their seven-year-old daughter, Kiersten, loved climbing into the rumble seat.
 But, the rumble seat has lost its appeal since she has grown into a beautiful seventeen-year-old.